AjobK/Pierre_python_position-TODO/README.md

-The python files can be found under the folder 'assignment_code'"# Pierre_python_position-TODO"
+The python files can be found under the folder 'assignment_code'